ePages-de/epages-devportal/_posts/2017/2017-12-14-restdocs-raml.md

 Now we have a RAML fragment for each of our resources.
 But usually a RAML file describes a complete API.
 So next we need to aggregate these fragments into a complete RAML file for the service.
-For this purpose we provide the [`restdocs-raml-gradle-plugin`](https://github.com/ePages-de/restdocs-raml/tree/master/restdocs-raml-gradle-plugin){:target="_blank"}.
+For this purpose, we provide the [`restdocs-raml-gradle-plugin`](https://github.com/ePages-de/restdocs-raml/tree/master/restdocs-raml-gradle-plugin){:target="_blank"}.
-It adds a task `ramldoc` that scans the `generated-snippets` directory for `raml-resource.raml` files and aggregates them into a RAML file containing all the documented resources.
+It adds a task `ramldoc` that scans the `generated-snippets` directory for `raml-resource.raml` files, and aggregates them into a RAML file containing all the documented resources.

 This is how such a top level `api.raml` file could look like: